THANAPHON9294/24-Game/README.md

 # 24-Game

-you should GraalVM JavaScript engine for run file
+you should have GraalVM JavaScript engine for run file

 you can install follow this link